twitter-archive/mysos/README.md

 drop them into the `3rdparty` folder.
 See the [README file](3rdparty/README.md) for more information.

+### Building Mysos
+Mysos mainly consists of two components that are built and deployed separately.

+- `mysos_scheduler`: The scheduler that connects to Mesos master and manages the MySQL clusters.
+- `mysos_executor`: The executor that is launched by Mesos slave (upon `mysos_scheduler`'s request) to carry out MySQL tasks.

+One way to package these components and their dependencies into a self-contained executable is to use [PEX](https://pex.readthedocs.org/en/latest/).
+This allow Mysos components to be launched quickly and reliably.
+See
+[End-to-end test using PEX](#end-to-end-test-on-a-local-mesos-cluster-and-pex) for an example of packaging and deploying the executor using PEX.

+## Testing
 ### Unit Tests
 Make sure [tox](https://tox.readthedocs.org/en/latest/) is installed and just run:

     tox

+The unit tests don't require the `mesos.native` package to be available in `3rdparty`.
 Tox also builds the Mysos source package and drops it in `.tox/dist`.

+### End-to-end Test on a Local Mesos Cluster and PEX
+Build/download the `mesos.native` package and put it in `3rdparty` and then run:

+    tox -e pex

+This test demonstrates how to package a PEX executor and use it to launch a *fake* MySQL cluster on a *local* Mesos cluster.

-### End-to-end test in the Vagrant VM
+### End-to-end Test on a Real Mesos Cluster in a Vagrant VM
 The Vagrant test uses the `sdist` Mysos package in `.tox/dist` so be sure to run `tox` first.
 Then:

     vagrant up